missamynicholson/phlash/README.md

 ```

 ## Challenges
 This is a special team.
-Not having enough with being challenged during 3+ months coding like crazy in Ruby and Javascript, they decided they wanted to know how to develop a "Phlashy app" to show off with their friends and family, and take pics of
+Not having enough with being challenged during 3+ months coding like crazy in Ruby and Javascript, they decided they wanted to know how to develop a "Phlashy app" to show off with their friends and family, and take pics of Dougal the Poodle and Mabel.

 ## Detailed plan
 Our detailed plan is [here](https://www.youtube.com/watch?v=LfmrHTdXgK4).